 What's a cool thing we should check out?

-Check out the xStory GitHub to see our peers' amazing grant projects!
+Check out the xStory GitHub to explore our peers' amazing grant projects!